nikhil-donthula/lynks/README.md

 # lynks - python scripts to open multipe links/URLs from a csv or excel file

+*Tired of opening multiple links/URLs every day by clicking all your bookmarks in your browser?
+Worry not!
+Here are the scripts to reduce your load by a bit😜*

 This module consists of 2 scripts

 1. **open_links_multiple_windows** : Opens links/URLs from each sheet of an Excel file in separate Chrome windows across Linux and Windows.